 - In Devil May Cry, Dante is a prime offender of this.
 Case 1: Deflecting bullets with other bullets.
-Case 2: Firing six bullets into the base of a Katana, in order to stab it further into a giant stone dude, while jumping through the sky.
+Case 2: Firing six bullets into the base of a broadsword, in order to make it pierce through a group of gargoyles, while running down along the side of a building.
 Case 3: And of course firing bullets in mid air to keep your self and/or enemies aloft.

 - Let us not forget the description of Dante's 'Trick Shot' ability with the anti-tank rifle Spiral in Devil May Cry 3: it states that he ricochets the bullet so it ends up travelling faster with each rebound, making it an authentic non-conservation-of-momentum gun.

 - Kaptain K. Rool's blunderbuss in Donkey Kong Country 2 fired cannonballs in various crazy patterns, such as loops and bounces.

 - Good god, Revolver Ocelot from Metal Gear Solid.
 How does he manage to ricochet bullets with such ease?!

 - The Metal Gear-verse must have magic revolvers, as once you unlock the Single Action Army in Metal Gear Solid 3, you can do it, too.

 - More subtle, but the Patriot somehow fires bullets that tumble end-over-end in flight.

 - Bullets actually do that, but only once they fly past their effective range.
 If the rifling in the barrel was totally wrong for the weapon the bullets would indeed tumble nearly immediately after being fired, but bullets actually doing this would be so inaccurate that it's not even funny.